inferno-community/dynamic-example-information/README.md

     2. 'send :exit' will completely stop execution

 2. Run 'bundle install' after a pull if you are having dependency issues.
 I added a Gemfile, which is the equivalent of a requirements.txt.

+# Questions for Monday
+1. Endless associations (Identifer -> Reference -> Identifier)
+    1. We can check for repetitive associations ("identifier.reference.identifier" is detectable), or we can blacklist references for now.